 The piano pedagogy degree is designed for students who desire to teach private or group piano in an independent studio.
 The degree combines music core instruction with piano pedagogy and performance courses, preparing prospective piano teachers for careers in the teaching field.
 A unique aspect of this degree is the opportunity to receive hands-on teaching training in the USU Youth Conservatory, a preparatory lab program that provides private and group instruction to over 200 pre-college pianists each week.
 USU became an All-Steinway school in 2012, offering students the ability to perform on the highest-quality pianos in the practice rooms and performance venues.

-Keyboard Program Coordinator
+Interim USU PIano Program Coordinator

 Director of Wassermann Festival

 Director of Youth Conservatory